hummusonrails/mario/README.md

 To run the Mario game, open up the [index.html](index.html) file in the root directory in a web browser.
 The game will start automatically.

+This repository is also set up to host the game automatically on GitHub Pages in the repository it is hosted in.
+You can find it by navigating to `https://<username>.github.io/<repository>`.
+Make sure to adjust the `BACKEND_URL` variable defined in `js/game.js` at the top of the file to point to the backend Node.js server.

 Each player is required to complete a sign-up form before playing the game.
 The form asks the player for their name, email, company name and job title, as well as a checkbox to consent to receiving marketing emails.
 Once the form has been submitted this initiates a new player JSON document in the Couchbase database.

 ## The Backend Server